 Step 1.
 Launch your Chrome browser and hit Ctrl+H on your Keyboard.

-You need not select or include other items like password or history as they normally have no part to play in the YouTube issues you're facing.
+You need not select or include other items like passwords or history as they normally have no part to play in the YouTube issues you're facing.

 Step 4.
 Click on the "Clear browsing data" button located at the bottom of the page to proceed.